Policy Alerts Overview

 About Matches

-If a policy is enabled, the flow data sent to Kentik from your network devices (routers, hosts, etc.) is evaluated at the specified evaluation frequency for a match between the characteristics of the evaluated traffic and the characteristics defined in any of the policy's thresholds (see Threshold Conditions).
-If a specified number of matches are found within a given period of time (see Threshold Frequency), an alarm is triggered and the system responds with the actions specified in the threshold that has been matched.
+If a threshold policy is enabled, the flow data sent to Kentik from your network devices (routers, hosts, etc.) is evaluated at the specified evaluation frequency for a match between the characteristics of the evaluated traffic and the characteristics defined in any of the policy's thresholds (see Threshold Conditions).
+If a specified number of matches are found within a given time span (see Threshold Frequency), an alarm is triggered, and the system responds with the actions specified in the threshold that has been matched.

 Note: Policies enable exceptionally powerful control but can be challenging to configure.
 The Kentik support team encourages you to contact us at support@kentik.com for assistance with alert policy configuration.